 Giving hope during COVID-19

-In difficult times such as the COVID-19 pandemic, persons with autism need more support than usual.
+In difficult times such as the COVID-19 pandemic, persons on the autism spectrum need more support than usual.

-Circuit breaker measures have made things more stressful for persons with autism because they thrive on routine and enjoy socialising, said Wesley.
+Circuit breaker measures have made things more stressful for persons on the autism spectrum because they thrive on routine and enjoy socialising, said Wesley.
 With the change in routine, environment, and social isolation, many of his friends with autism have been anxious, especially about working from home and the prospect of losing their jobs, he said.

-In response to these circumstances, Wesley penned a poem on his blog — “Riding through COVID-19 with Hope” — to encourage fellow persons with autism not to give up.
+In response to these circumstances, Wesley penned a poem on his blog — “Riding through COVID-19 with Hope” — to encourage fellow persons on the autism spectrum not to give up.

-“The community of persons with autism is one that I treasure wholeheartedly.
+“The community of persons on the autism spectrum is one that I treasure wholeheartedly.
 I hope my poem can reach out to the community and draw us closer together in our common bond,” he said.

 Here’s an excerpt of the poem: